Brawl Stars August 2025 Balance Changes – All Nerfs and Buffs

 How These Changes Shake Up the Meta

 These balance changes Brawl Stars are a meta-shaker, no cap.
-With buffs to aggressive Brawlers like Crow and Bonnie, we’re likely to see more fast-paced, in-your-face strategies.
-Crow’s enhanced heal reduction makes him a top pick for locking down key areas, especially in modes where healing is crucial, like Heist or Brawl Ball.
-Bonnie’s mobility buffs turn her into a slippery nightmare for slower tanks, making her ideal for hit-and-run tactics in Gem Grab or Bounty.
+With buffs to aggressive Brawlers like Spike and Colt, we’re likely to see more fast-paced, in-your-face strategies.
+Spike’s faster Gadget cooldowns make him a top pick for locking down key areas, especially in modes where control is crucial, like Hot Zone or Siege.

 What to Expect in the New Season